Dee Dee Sharp

-Dee Dee Sharp (born Dione LaRue; September 9, 1945, in Philadelphia) is an American R&B singer, who began her career recording as a backing vocalist in 1961.
+Dee Dee Sharp (born Dione LaRue; September 9, 1945) is an American R&B singer.

+After beginning her career as a backing vocalist, Sharp had a string of hit records as a solo artist in the 1960s: "Mashed Potato Time" (1962), "Gravy (For My Mashed Potatoes)" (1962), "Ride!"
+(1962), and "Do the Bird" (1963).
+She later had dance hits with the songs "Share My Love" (1975) and "Breaking and Entering" (1981).

+Life and career

+Early life and education

+Sharp began playing the piano from an early age and directed church choirs for her grandfather's and other congregations in her hometown of Philadelphia.

+She grew up in North Philadelphia and graduated from Overbrook High School.

 Career

-Although Sharp had been playing the piano from an early age and directed church choirs for her grandfather's and other congregations in her hometown of Philadelphia, Sharp's career truly began in 1958.
-At the age of thirteen, Sharp's mother suffered a car accident, which spurred her to find a singing job to help support her family while her mother recovered from her injuries.
-This was only possible because of her grandmother's blessing, given only after Sharp promised to keep up with her schooling.
+When Sharp was thirteen, her mother suffered a car accident, which spurred her to find a singing job to help support the family while her mother recovered from her injuries.
+After Sharp promised to keep up with her schooling, she received her grandmother's blessing.
 Sharp responded to an ad in the daily news for backup singers.
 Her first job was with Willa Ward Moultrie and was soon singing backup vocals for the likes of Lloyd Price, Chubby Checker, Bobby Rydell, Frankie Avalon and Jackie Wilson.

+According to Sharp, Chubby Checker discovered her.
+When she was providing backing vocals during one of his recording sessions, he suggested her to Bernie Lowe, head of Cameo-Parkway Records.
+After she sang with Checker on his hit single "Slow Twistin'," (1962) Lowe was keen to make her a solo artist.
+She was later asked to accompany Checker as his opening act when he was scheduled to appear at the 1962 Seattle World's Fair.

-In 1962, she was signed by Cameo/Parkway and was christened Dee Dee Sharp by producers Kal Mann and Bernie Lowe.
-At the time, her brother called her "Dee" and since she sang in D sharp she was given this new identity.
-She produced a string of successful Billboard Hot 100 top 10 hits: "Slow Twistin'" (with Chubby Checker) (#3) for which she was uncredited on the label, "Mashed Potato Time" (#2), "Gravy (For My Mashed Potatoes)" (#9), "Ride!" (#5) and "Do the Bird" (#10).
+In 1962, she was signed by Cameo-Parkway and was re-christened Dee Dee Sharp by producers Kal Mann and Bernie Lowe.
+At the time, her brother called her "Dee" and since she sang in "D sharp" she was given this new identity.
+She produced a string of successful Billboard Hot 100 top 10 hits: Mashed Potato Time" (No. 2), "Gravy (For My Mashed Potatoes)" (No. 9), "Ride!"
+(No. 5) and "Do the Bird" (No. 10).
 Both "Mashed Potato Time" and "Ride!" each sold over one million copies, and were awarded gold discs.
-"Do the Bird" provided her only entry in the UK Singles Chart, where it peaked at #46 in April 1963.
+"Do the Bird" provided her only entry in the UK Singles Chart, where it peaked at No. 46 in April 1963.